-Fourlanesend Community Primary School Curriculum, Teaching and Learning Policy 2019/20
+Fourlanesend Community Primary School Curriculum, Teaching and Learning Policy 2020/21

-This policy is not a cut and paste document, it has been written following extensive work with teachers in staff meetings throughout the Autumn Term.
+This policy is not a cut and paste document, it has been written following extensive work with teachers in staff meetings throughout the Autumn Term of 2019 and updated to reflect changes due to Covid Autumn 2020.
 It has been shared with stakeholders and includes their thoughts and ideas.